bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-keycloak.md

 ![Default](/images/greenlight/v3/keycloak/default.png)

-You’d have something similar to this:
+You should have something similar to this:

 ![Default Save](/images/greenlight/v3/keycloak/default-save.png)

 ![Auth-2](/images/greenlight/v3/keycloak/auth-2.png)

-Now Google is the default authentication option to use.
+Google is now the default authentication option to use.

-we will now connect Greenlight to Keycloak, for that we will need the realm issuer URL and secret.
+Connect Greenlight to Keycloak, for that we need the realm issuer URL and secret.

-We’ve already saved the secret so we will only need the URL.
+We already have stored the secret so, we only need the URL.

-For that go to **Configure>Realm settings**:
+For that, go to **Configure>Realm settings**:

 ![Realm Creds](/images/greenlight/v3/keycloak/realm-creds.png)

-Then select **Endpoints>OpenID Endpoint Configuration:**
+Then, select **Endpoints>OpenID Endpoint Configuration:**

 ![OpenID Config](/images/greenlight/v3/keycloak/openid-config.png)